 ‘Could ski mountaineering be destined for the same fate as rock climbing?
 Could we define our sport by the past, but change it so quickly and selfishly that it’s a mere shadow of former glory?
 Goaded by ego and media exposure, will we escalate our use of every available technological convenience?
 Could we take the mountaineering out of ski mountaineering?’

 Since that hot-headed slug of rhetoric, I’ve seen ski alpinism do pretty well with keeping its spirit of soulful adventure.
 Look at what the European extremists are doing in the Alps.
 Or Chris Davenport’s stylish campaign when he seconded my first ski of all 54 Colorado 14,000-foot peaks (not to mention he and his friends skiing Colorado’s hundred highest), and more recently, Cody Townsend’s “Fifty” project.
-In Townsend’s case, there’s maybe a little too much media hype, and his use of guides makes me wonder at the spirit of the project.
-But maybe those are old-school concerns.
-Cody isn’t hopping out of a helicopter on the summits and claiming to be an extreme skier, he’s tackling stuff as a mountaineer, and the resulting uncertainty makes it obvious he’s fully embroiled in alpinism — perhaps at its finest.
+In Townsend’s case, there’s maybe a little too much media hype.
+(Ghost edit ahead) It is here I had alluded to Cody using “guides” — see comments.
+But after Cody called me out on that, I realized it was too nuanced a statement for a single phrase within a 1,800-word op-ed, and besides, was perhaps an old-school concern on my part.
+Moreover, what is a “guide” exactly?
+A local?
+A friend?
+My picky meanderings aside, the main thing: As clearly portrayed in his films, Cody isn’t hopping out of a helicopter on the summits and claiming to be an extreme skier, he’s climbing, tackling stuff as a mountaineer, and the resulting uncertainty makes it obvious he’s fully embroiled in alpinism — perhaps at its finest.